London-born Chinese British poet, writer and broadcaster Anna Chen

 Presswork includes writing for the Guardian, Morning Star, New Internationalist magazine, Tribune and South China Morning Post, and appearances as a commentator on BBC World Service and Sky News.
 She sits on the ITN Diversity Panel and is one of the few women of colour visible (just about) in the media.

 At 14, her poetry was first published in the Jonathan Cape anthology Fire Words.
 She won the Farrago Poetry Zoo Award for Best London Performance in 2012.
 Her first collection of poetry, Reaching for my Gnu, is available as an eBook on Amazon and was published in paperback in February 2013 by Aaaargh!
 Press.
-(Poetry videos here) She has read and performed at the Oxford University Poetry Society and Oxford Radical Forum, Farrago Poetry, Apples and Snakes, the St Ives Arts Festival, the Stoke Newington Literary Festival, the National Maritime Museum.
+(Poetry videos here) A rarity among British Chinese poets and writers — a British Chinese socialist poet — she has read and performed at the Oxford University Poetry Society and Oxford Radical Forum, Farrago Poetry, Apples and Snakes, the St Ives Arts Festival, the Stoke Newington Literary Festival, the National Maritime Museum.
 She hosted the British Museum Late event during the Terracotta Warriors exhibition, and curated various events as well as writing and presenting The Steampunk Opium Wars for performance at the National Maritime Museum to mark the opening of their new Traders Gallery in 2012.